emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 Let’s write our first function using the SendBird functions `connect()` and `updateCurrentUserInfo()`:

-  * **connect()**: it's a connection request and also used to create a new user account if the user has not been registred yet.
+  * **connect()**: it's a connection request and also used to create a new user account if the user has not been registered yet.

   * **updateCurrentUserInfo()**:  is a function Called to update user's nickname and profile image.